-- Including December, the private sector has gained jobs nationwide for 22 consecutive months. - In the District of Columbia, private sector employment fell by 1.4 percent from January 2008 to February 2010.
-Since February 2010, private sector employment has grown by 3.1 percent. - In the District of Columbia, employees in the information services, financial activities, and construction sectors faced the largest job losses (as a percent of employment within an industry) over the recession.
-Since the beginning of 2010, the following sectors in the District of Columbia have experienced the greatest employment increases: education and health services; professional and business services; and construction. - As the economy recovers from the Great Recession, service-providing industries are projected to add the most jobs between 2008 and 2018, with the largest gains in professional and business services, education, and health care and social assistance.
-Within the goods-producing sector of the economy, only the construction industry is projected to add jobs above its 2008 level.
+- Including January, the private sector has gained jobs nationwide for 23 consecutive months. - In the District of Columbia, private sector employment fell by 1.5 percent from January 2008 to February 2010.
+Since February 2010, private sector employment has grown by 6.1 percent. - In the District of Columbia, employees in the information services, financial activities, and construction sectors faced the largest job losses (as a percent of employment within an industry) over the recession.
+Since the beginning of 2010, the following sectors in the District of Columbia have experienced the greatest employment increases: construction; education and health services; and other services. - As the economy continues its emergence from the Great Recession, service-providing industries are projected to add the most jobs between 2010 and 2020.
+The largest gains over this period are expected to occur in the healthcare and social assistance, professional and business services, and retail trade sectors.
+Job gains in the goods-producing sector of the economy will be led by the construction and mining industries while the number of manufacturing jobs is expected to fall.

-- The unemployment rate in the District of Columbia was 10.4 percent in December 2011, up 4.9 percentage points from December 2007, but down from its most recent peak of 11.2 percent in September 2011. - 35,000 District of Columbia residents were counted among the unemployed in District of Columbia during December 2011.
+- The unemployment rate in the District of Columbia was 9.9 percent in January 2012, up 4.3 percentage points from December 2007, but down from its most recent peak of 10.5 percent in August 2011. - 34,000 District of Columbia residents were counted among the unemployed in District of Columbia during January 2012.